 7. Easy Soy Yogurt

-No need to buy soy yogurt at the store anymore; it’s just as easy to make overnight at home!
+Can’t find yogurt at the store?
+It’s just as easy to make overnight at home!
 With just a few at-hand ingredients, you can customize the yogurt to your liking, adjusting the sugar content and flavors to match your taste.
 Glue & Glitter offers up the basic recipe for Instant Pots; try adding some mix-ins, such as preserves for a “fruit on the bottom” style, or combine plain yogurt with your granola in the morning.
 Breakfast awaits!

 Hope Nelson is passionate about her Instant Pot, which she uses at least four times a week, and is excited to increase its use exponentially.